chuanqixu/SISSOkit/README.md

 ### Usage

 Main idea of SISSOkit is that every SISSO result is an instance.
-The basic class in SISSOkit is `Regression`, `RegressionCV`, `classification`, `classificationCV` in module `SISSOkit.evaluation`.
+The basic class in SISSOkit is `Regression`, `RegressionCV`, `Classification`, `ClassificationCV` in module `SISSOkit.evaluation`.
 To instantiate them, you only need to pass directory path to it.

 Arguments in `SISSO.in`, descriptors, coefficients and intercepts in `SISSO.out` are all accessible by getting the attributes.